-Following closely behind Half-Life: Alyx in regards to hype, Lone Echo II is another sci-fi VR experience that’s currently on everyone’s radar.
-Although the first entry didn’t exactly set the world on fire back in 2017, it’s mainly been credited for raising the bar for VR visuals and gameplay.
-Now in 2020, the market is a lot more crowded with games that are similar to Lone Echo, so we’re hoping developer Ready at Dawn has brought their A-game for the sequel.
+Following closely behind Half-Life: Alyx in regards to the hype, Lone Echo II is another sci-fi VR experience that’s currently on everyone’s radar.
+Although the first entry didn’t precisely set the world on fire back in 2017, it’s mainly been credited for raising the bar for VR visuals and gameplay.
+Now in 2020, the market is a lot more crowded with games that are similar to Lone Echo, so we’re hoping that the developer Ready at Dawn has brought their A-game for the sequel.

-The decision to postpone Lone Echo II back in 2019 was already a show of good faith and commitment to quality that’ll likely result in a more polished experience, and that’s an edge Ready at Dawn is going to want to have when going toe-to-toe against a new Half-Life game.
+The decision to postpone Lone Echo II back in 2019 was already a sign of good faith and commitment to quality that’ll likely result in a more polished experience, and that’s an edge Ready at Dawn is going to want to have when going toe-to-toe against a new Half-Life game.
 The sequel’s story will be a continuation of the original’s and chronicle the latest adventures of Captain Olivia Rhodes and her robot protector Jack.